CADs Having Trouble with RBC/CBC Blood Testing

 Once you know you have moved into the second stage, many CAD patients, on their own, attempt to work with their blood testing facilities.
 Making attempts to educate those they come into contact with.

 If your requirements are written by your doctor on their letterhead, so much the better.
-This is truly the way to go.
+This is truly the way to approach this and the medical people treating you that may not know your history, or have any knowledge of CAD.

 If it is a facility that has dealt with other CAD patients, feel fortunate.
 Everything might simply be routine for them.